Three-dimensional quantum gravity from the quantum pseudo-K\"ahler plane: Introduction

 \vs

-In the meantime, the special functions used in \cite{KS} for the positive cosmological constant case are the functions $\Phi^{\pm {\rm i}\hbar}$, which can be obtained by replacing $\hbar$ by $\pm {\rm i} \hbar \in {\rm i}\mathbb{R}$ in the contour integral formula in eq.\eqref{eq:Phi_hbar_first_time}.
+In the meantime, the special functions used in \cite{KS} for the positive cosmological constant case are the functions $\Phi^{\pm {\rm i}\hbar}$, which can be obtained by replacing $\hbar$ by $\pm {\rm i} \hbar \in {\rm i}\mathbb{R}$ in the contour integral formula in eq.\eqref{eq:Phi_hbar_first_time}; that is, we consider $\Phi^h$ when ${\rm Re}(h)=0$.
 However, the previous contour $\Omega$ does not work, as some poles of the integrand lie on this contour.
 Still, the same-looking contour integral formula

 yields a well-defined function, where $\Omega'$ is the contour obtained by rotating $\Omega$ by a nonzero angle about the origin, either clockwise or counterclockwise depending on the sign of $\pm$; see \cite{KS} for more detail.
-Another way of understanding these $\Phi^{\pm {\rm i}\hbar}$ is to first replace $\hbar$ in the right hand side of eq.\eqref{eq:Phi_hbar_first_time} by a complex parameter $h$ with $\mathrm{Re}(h)\ge 0$, using the same contour $\Omega$, and then letting $h$ approach ${\rm i} \hbar \in {\rm i}\mathbb{R}$ for $\hbar\in\mathbb{R}_{>0}$; one can define $\Phi^{\pm {\rm i}\hbar}$ as the resulting limits.
-It seems that the Barnes integral for the cases ${\rm Re}(h)>0$ were already considered and studied by Kashaev and others, but the extreme limiting case $\mathrm{Re}(h)\to 0$ had not been much considered in the literature until \cite{KS}.
-In particular, as mentioned, if one wants to express the result not in terms of a limit but in terms of a contour integral, then the contour of integration has to be modified from $\Omega$.
+In a sense, one can view the situation as the $\hbar$-parameter of Faddeev-Kashaev's $\Phi^\hbar$ being analytically continued to a complex parameter $h$, and then being specialized to the imaginary axis to yield the functions $\Phi^{\pm {\rm i} \hbar}$.
+However, it seems that while the function $\Phi^h$ for the case ${\rm Re}(h)>0$ was considered and studied by Kashaev and others, the limiting case ${\rm Re}(h)\to 0$ had not been much considered in the literature until \cite{KS}.
+In particular, as mentioned, if one wants to express the result not in terms of a limit of $\Phi^h$ for ${\rm Re}(h)>0$ but directly in terms of a contour integral, then the contour of integration has to be modified from $\Omega$.

 \vs

 Meanwhile, the function used in \cite{KS} for the zero cosmological constant case is the function $F_0(x,y)$ of two real variables $x,y$ defined by

 which in particular does not involve the quantum parameter $\hbar$ at all.